 Thank you to my wonderful clients.
-2020 has been the toughest year that many of you have faced.
-We appreciate not only your business but your grit and your grace under pressure.
-Our clients have such unique business offerings; it’s been a pleasure to work with you this year.
-In the interest of confidentiality, we will send this as a generic shout out.
+2020 has been the most challenging year that many of you have faced.
+We appreciate your business and your grit and your grace under pressure.
+Our clients in Washington D.C. and around the country have such unique business offerings; it’s been a pleasure to work with you this year.
+We will send this as a generic shout-out in the interest of confidentiality.
 We will be in touch with each of you personally to share our gratitude.

-We’ve been privileged to work with some really terrific business partners this year.
-Partnerships with American Distilling Institute and Orchestra have been invaluable in launching DistilleryCFO, and I am grateful to the terrific people who work there.
-Our business wouldn’t have made it nearly this far without our partnerships with vendors that support our clients and the work we do.
+We’ve been privileged to work with some terrific business partners this year.
+Partnerships with American Distilling Institute and Orchestra have been invaluable in launching DistilleryCFO, and I am grateful to the amazing people who work there.
+Our business wouldn’t have made it nearly this far without our partnerships with vendors that support our clients and our work.

 A shortlist of a few of the partners (apologies in advance for those that I have missed):